andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 conditional; the idea is to allow the user to be able to express a condition which must evaluate to true before a value can be bound to a variable.

-The conditions are expressed via single paramter ("unary") boolean functions
+The conditions are expressed via single parameter ("unary") boolean functions

 For example: